Cookies

 13. Save all documentation

 Save all receipts, order numbers, product descriptions and the advertised price listed at the time of purchase.
 Save email receipts and transaction notifications.
+It can come in handy later.

 14. Ensure your computer is up to date